-Here's my take on the largely forgotten case of Francis 'Flossie' Forsyth, the last teenager hanged in England.
-In this instance - unlike that of Keslo Cochrane, who was murdered a year before - the police's will to act was unquestionable.
+Here's my take on the largely forgotten tale of Francis 'Flossie' Forsyth.
+In this case - unlike that of Keslo Cochrane, who was murdered a year before - the police's will to act was unquestionable.

 On November 10, 1960, Francis ’Flossie’ Forsyth saw his girlfriend Margaret Catlin for the last time.
 Margaret was 17 years-old and heavily pregnant with his child.
 They were separated by a glass screen in bare room in Wandsworth Prison.

 “Francis kept laughing and joking,” she said afterwards.
 “He didn’t talk about tomorrow once.
 He asked me about the baby, whether I was going to keep it or not, I told him I would and he said: ‘Good’.”

 The next day 18-year-old Forsyth and his 23-year-old accomplice Norman Harris were hanged for murdering Allan Jee, a trainee engineer “of impeccable character… who would be most unlikely in any circumstances to be provocative to anyone”, in the words of a policeman who investigated the case.

 One night the previous June – bored, drunk and skint – they had ambushed Jee on a dark, deserted footpath in Hounslow, that drab fringe of west London where the city merges with the suburbs.
 Jee had spent the evening watching a film in Richmond with the fiancée he’d got engaged to the day before, and was 20 yards from home.